Services About Blog Book a Call →

 Why AI Won't Fix Your Customer Success Problems

-I design and implement AI-powered CS systems with clients.
-So when I tell you AI probably won't fix your CS problems — at least not yet — I'm not being contrarian.
+I design AI-assisted CS workflows with client teams.
+So when I tell you AI probably won't fix your CS problems, at least not yet, I'm not being contrarian.
 I'm telling you what I see every week.

 Troy Lauer · March 2026 · 7 min read